2026 CBLOL season: Teams

 Starting in 2026, the CBLOL will have one guest team similar to the lone LTA season, where the guest team will be subject to promotion and relegation against teams from Tier 2 leagues (Circuito Desafiante and Liga Regional Sur).
 Before the lone LTA season in 2025, it was announced that INTZ, KaBuM!
 Esports, Liberty, and Los Grandes, four teams from the most recent CBLOL season, would leave the league following the 2024 season.
 KabuM!
 Esports and Los Grandes would be invited to compete in the second-tier Circuito Desafiante beginning in 2025.

 Two team changes occurred heading into the 2026 season.
 Leviatán, who was selected as a partner team in the former LTA South from the former LLA, was confirmed to remain as a partner team for the 2026 CBLOL season, marking their first appearance in the league.
 Furthermore, Isurus would win the LTA South promotion and relegation tournament to advance to its first CBLOL season in 2026.
+However, Isurus would withdraw on 4 December, citing challenges relating from the transition from LTA to CBLOL and the lack of a chance for the team to compete in global events.
+On 16 December, Riot Games announced that Los Grandes would take the guest spot previously held by Isurus, effectively being promoted from the Circuito Desafiante; KaBuM!
+IDL (a partnership between KaBuM! and Ilha das Lendas) were initially selected to take over the guest spot, but the organization declined the offer, instead focusing on the tier 2 scene.